open-sauced/intro/CONTRIBUTING.md

 ## Working with the Content

-The content in this course is written in [Markdown](https://www.markdownguide.org/).
+The contents of this course are written in [Markdown](https://www.markdownguide.org/).
 Please read the [Using Markdown for Intro to Open Source Course](#using-markdown-for-intro-to-open-source-course) section for details about how to use Markdown in this project.

 ### Adding Definitions to the Glossary